geovedi/book-notes/2023/dinner-with-the-president.notes.md

-# Dinner With the President
+# Dinner with the President: Food, Politics, and a History of Breaking Bread at the White House
 Author: Alex Prud'homme

 ## George Washington